petergraffy/CLIF-REFER/README.md

 3. Available ABG and/or continuous pulse oximetry data within ±24h of ICU admission.

-4. Residential census tract or county code for environmental data linkage.
+4. Residential census tract and county code for environmental data linkage.

 ***-\> Note that mixed hypoxic and hypercapnic respiratory failure is common and should be accounted for.***